What are Skin Allergies?

 There is no cure for eczema.
 The best preventive measures are to moisturize your skin so it doesn’t dry out and to pinpoint and avoid substances that seem to irritate your skin or trigger the rash.
 Additionally, topical medications containing steroids can help control itching, as can oral antihistamines.

 You’ll enjoy a relaxing visit to our office where you can ask questions, meet our staff, take a tour of our office and surgical suite and view additional photo results of our OC patients.

 Your consultation assessment is with Dr. Sikorski, not an impersonal or commissioned sales person.
 Fees and procedure preparations are discussed with our patient coordinator, who will detail the surgical experience with you.

 We look forward to meeting with you and helping you find the simplest solution to achieve the goals you desire.
-If you believe you are suffering from skin allergies, contact us at our office in the Mission Viejo and Orange County area to schedule a consultation with Dr. Sikorski.
+If you believe you are suffering from skin allergies, contact us at our office in the Orange County area to schedule a consultation with Dr. Sikorski.
 Call (949) 448-0487.